 What am I like as a person?
 I asked my large family to describe me in three words each and the qualities they came up with the most were compassionate, kind, sensible, calming, warm, grounded, empathetic caring and fun.
 I know they are probably biased, but hopefully they give you a snapshot of me!

-Being a Doula, is where my heart lies.
+Being an End of Life Doula, is where my heart lies.
 It is a meaningful and profound way to bring all my skills together to benefit and enable people to make the most of their lives and prepare for their death.